 The Government of Saskatchewan has published additional guidance on masking requirements here.

 The public health order will remain in effect until January 15, 2021.
 The face coverings order is in effect until December 18, 2020, and will likely be extended.

-MLT Aikins will continue to monitor for further updates to public health orders.
-Employers with any questions regarding accommodation or concerns regarding compliance with the mask order are encouraged to contact our labour and employment law team.
+MLT Aikins LLP is continuing to monitor for further amendments and updates to public health orders.
+Employers with any questions regarding accommodation or concerns regarding compliance with public health orders are encouraged to contact our labour and employment law team.

 Note: This article is of a general nature only and is not exhaustive of all possible legal rights or remedies.
 In addition, laws may change over time and should be interpreted only in the context of particular circumstances such that these materials are not intended to be relied upon or taken as legal advice or opinion.
 Readers should consult a legal professional for specific advice in any particular situation.